okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 Note that the cards variable is immutable and a new slice is returned when we use the `append` function to add to the slice.

 We can use the `range` keyword to iterate over a slice.

+## Object Oriented approach vs Go approach

+Note that there are no classes in Go.